27 January 2015

 03 January 2015

-I picked this up inexpensively in a charity shop, intrigued both by the title and by the front cover.
+I picked up the DVD 'Solstice' inexpensively in a charity shop, intrigued both by the title and by the front cover.
 It claimed to be a Christmas story, rated PG and a double award winner.
 Sounded ideal...

 We thought it would be good to watch at the start of the new year, although we were a little surprised to notice that it was only 47 minutes long.
 We were even more surprised and a bit disappointed to realise that it was evidently a low budget film, with rather poor sound quality and not the greatest of photography.